Disodium626/gemini-enterprise-export/README.md

 ## Why

-Personal Gmail accounts that bought Gemini Enterprise Business do not get access to the admin console or Google Takeout for business-managed chat history.
+Personal Gmail accounts that bought Gemini Enterprise Business Edition do not get access to the admin console or Google Takeout for business-managed chat history.
 This script pulls individual conversations out of the live web UI and saves them in the same .jsonl format Codex++ expects on disk, so they can be re-imported as a regular local session.

 ## What it does